jsalinasf/cheat_sheets/kubernetesCommands.md

 # KUBERNETES Administration Commands

-## Basic Overview of Kubernetes Components
+## Basic Overview

 ### NODE
-It is a physical or virtual machine in which kubernetes is installed
+It is a physical or virtual machine in which kubernetes components are installed

 ### CLUSTER
 It is a set of Nodes grouped together
 There are two roles: Master and Worker (also known as Minion)
 * Master: Manages the cluster, monitors containers/nodes, stores the information about the members of the cluster
-* Worker (Minion): Runs containers
+* Worker: Runs containers

 ### KUBERNETES COMPONENTS